ldlasso2/abductive-commonsense-reasoning/README.md

 # abductive-commonsense-reasoning

-Public repository associated with [Abductive Commonsense Reasoning, ICLR 2020](https://arxiv.org/abs/1908.05739)
+This is a Fixed version of Public repository associated with [Abductive Commonsense Reasoning, ICLR 2020](https://arxiv.org/abs/1908.05739)

 # Setup